 A Precursor to Divorce

 Most people assume that separation is part of the process of an eventual divorce.
-Many times a legal separation is in fact performed to quickly establish legal protections for financial reasons.
+That is true for many couples, but others choose legal separation to allow for more time to decide.
+Many times a legal separation establishes legal protections for financial reasons.
 For example, a spouse may be concerned the other partner will trash the credit portfolio and wants to be separated immediately to protect her good credit.
+The legal separation process may lead to divorce, but it also leaves room for reconciliation if your time apart makes you decide to stay together.

-From an employee benefits perspective, the legal separation does not cause a cessation in a spouse's medical benefits from work for the recipient spouse.
+From an employee benefits perspective, the legal separation does not end a spouse’s medical benefits from work for the recipient spouse.
 A divorce, on the other hand, would give grounds for the providing spouse to cut off employment medical benefits immediately.

 Staying married, but separated, for at least 10 years provides eligibility for military spouses to receive benefits under the Uniformed Services Former Spouse Protection Act and to still be eligible to receive social security benefits as a spouse.

-Before taking that last step into legal separation, consider the logistics that will need to be decided.
-Names will need to be changed or removed from bills specific to a home location for the spouse who is moving out.
-Taxes, bank accounts, liabilities and miscellaneous financial issues will need to be addressed to avoid argument later.
+Before taking that last step into legal separation, consider the logistics.
+Names need to be changed or removed from bills specific to a home location for the spouse who is moving out.
+Taxes, bank accounts, liabilities and miscellaneous financial issues need to be addressed to avoid an argument later.
 Assets usually need to be divided at separation to avoid suspicion about things disappearing or being sold off.
-It's not fun work, but it will avoid later problems.
+It’s not fun work, but it may be a solution that works at least for now in your marriage.